-Gross unrealized holding losses of available-for-sale securities as of March 31, 2012 consist of 29 kinds of securities.
-Ricoh judged the decline in fair value of investment securities at yearend to be temporary, with considering such factors as financial and operating conditions of issuer, the industry in which the issuer operates and other relevant factors.
+Gross unrealized holding losses of available-for-sale securities as of March 31, 2013 consist of 13 security holdings.
+Ricoh concluded that the decline in fair value of investment securities at year end to be temporary, by considering such factors as financial and operating conditions of the issuer, the industry in which the issuer operates and other relevant factors.
 Ricoh judged the degree of decline in fair value of investment securities against the fair value to be immaterial.

-The contractual maturities of debt securities classified as available-for-sale securities as of March 31, 2012, regardless of their balance sheet classification, are as follows:
+The contractual maturities of debt securities classified as available-for-sale securities as of March 31, 2013, regardless of their balance sheet classification, are as follows: